Here you can find the annual reportnot

 Button

-· Mrs. Berner from Berner GmbH in Künzelsau,
+· Frau Berner von der Berner GmbH aus Künzelsau,

-· Fabian Sinn from Erdbau GmbH in Oberhöfen,
+· Fabian Sinn von Erdbau GmbH aus Oberhöfen,

-· Hansjörg Stickel from Hosti GmbH in Pfedelbach
+· Hansjörg Stickel von der Hosti GmbH aus Pfedelbach

 · Dr. Gunter Hermann, Pfedelbach

-The Namibia Support Association eV is again participating in the CITY CYCLING of the municipality of Pfedelbach from the June 1 to June 21 part.
+The Namibia Support Association eV is once again participating in the City Cycling campaign of the municipality of Pfedelbach from the June 1st to June 21st part.

-With the kilometers cycled by “Team Namibia” we would like to support the people in Okombahe / Namibia.
-At the beginning of this year, we increased the expense allowances of all employees and the expenses for the two soup kitchens by an average of approximately 25% because all food and transport costs in Namibia have also risen sharply.
+With the kilometers cycled by “Team Namibia”, we would like to support the people in Okombahe / Namibia.
+At the beginning of this year, we increased the expense allowances of all employees and the expenses for the two soup kitchens by an average of about 25%, because all food and transport costs have also risen sharply in Namibia.

-So far, already 10 sponsors again declared its willingness 1 cent per kilometer cycled to support, but we are still We're looking for more sponsors.
-You're welcome to become a sponsor!
+So far, Already 10 sponsors again declared ready 1 cent per kilometer cycled to support, but we are still Looking for more sponsors.
+You are welcome to become a sponsor!

-If you are interested in joining the “Team Namibia” To register, please register at www.stadtradeln.de/pfedelbach and choose the “Team Namibia” to.
+If you are interested in contacting the “Team Namibia” To log in, please register at www.stadtradeln.de/pfedelbach and choose the “Team Namibia” to.

 Margret Knoche is the proven team captain from “Team Namibia!”

-As Pfedelbacher It costs nothing, you just have to enter your cycled kilometers on a trust basis – every kilometer counts, also those outside Pfedelbach!!!!
+As Pfedelbacher It costs nothing, you just have to enter your cycled kilometers on the honor system – all kilometers count. including those outside of Pfedelbach!!!!

-We can offer every driver who is in Pfedelbach lives, works or in a Pfedelbacher Club member is, happy to include!
+We can welcome any driver who lives in Pfedelbach lives, works or in a Pfedelbach Club member is, please include it!

-Every kilometer driven already helps with 10 cents.
+Every kilometer driven already helps by 10 cents.

 Untertitel hier einfügen